arora-aditya/ECE208/_review/REVIEW.md

 The biggest challenge in this problem was actually the compilation of `klee`.
 The first few parts of the tutorial worked fine with the DOCKER container version of `klee`, **but** the actual `coreutils` parts of the assignment required compilation of `klee` from scratch on a virtual machine.

 The number of hours spent on actually getting `klee` to compile are not measurable on one hand.
-A parallely running web-server had to be taken down because the compilation was capping out the RAM on the relatively cheap VM.
+A parallelly running web-server had to be taken down because the compilation was capping out the RAM on the relatively cheap VM.
 Optimization had to be done for storage on the VM because all the installation repositories along with build files, capped out the storage as well.

 `Klee`: